HISTORY OF THE ST. VINCENT AND SARAH FISHER CENTER

 1998 Jendayi House, a group home for young mothers ages 18-21, opens in Detroit.

 2004 Daughters of Charity transfer authority of the Center to Corporate Board.

 2005 State of Michigan eliminates subsidizing, forcing the discontinuation of Residential, Foster Care and adoption services.
 As a result, the Farmington Hills campus was closed and the organization identified the need to reorganize and develop new mission.

 2006 St. Vincent and Sarah Fisher Center relocated to Detroit site and developed children’s and adult educational programs and services.

-2011 The Center launched The Education Experience at St. Vincent and Sarah Fisher Center.
-Providing more than just tutoring, the adult program expanded to four campuses and added a speaker series, continuing education and employment search support.
+2011 The Education Experience launched at St. Vincent and Sarah Fisher Center.
+These programs provide more than just tutoring: the adult program expanded to four campuses and added a speaker series, continuing education and employment search support.
 The children’s program expanded to include field trips and additional subjects, as well as a computer lab and resources for parents.